automat-it/terraform-aws-eks-auxiliary/README.md

 The provided Terraform code defines Helm charts and infrastructure components for managing EKS cluster along with associated resources such as IAM roles, Kubernetes namespaces, and monitoring according to Automat-IT best practices.
 It provides infrastructure components (like Ingress, load balancing, scaling, monitoring, secrets, and DNS) necessary for setting up and managing EKS cluster.

+> **Note:** This branch is following Terraform AWS 5.x Provider Version ONLY.
+For AWS Provider 6.x compatibility, please checkout the `main` branch.

 ## Usage

 Include a reference to the directory of your Terraform environment where you configured the Amazon Elastic Kubernetes Service (EKS) cluster setup and set correct variables.